 Why Is Everyone INFJ?
 (5 Reasons For INFJ Fraud Explained)

 People online were asking Google and on the forums: why is everyone INFJ?
-This is an interesting question/observation so let’s explore some of the possible reasons why this seems to be the case!
+This is an interesting question/observation so let’s explore some of the possible reasons why this might seem to be the case!

 Why Is Everyone INFJ?
 (5 Reasons For INFJ Fraud Explained)